zmsy/zmsy.github.io/content/recipes/ube-daiquiri/index.md

 totalTime: PT20M
 ---

-While it's commonplace to see Ube-flavored baked goods these days, it's a somewhat ingredient to use in a cocktail.
+While it's commonplace to see Ube-flavored baked goods these days, it's still a somewhat uncommon ingredient to use in a cocktail.
 Ube is [a type of yam originating in southeast Asia](https://en.wikipedia.org/wiki/Dioscorea_alata), in reality.
 It's got a sweet potato-like flavor and a stark, deep purple hue.
-Combined with sugar, it's reminiscent of a lot of flavors that you may not expect to find: sugary breakfast cereals, cake frosting, malt powder, honey.
+Combined with sugar, it's reminiscent of a lot of flavors: sugary breakfast cereals, cake frosting, malt powder, honey.

 ## Making the Ube Syrup